AceCentre/MileageCalculator/README.md

 ## Why?

-To help me fill in my expense claim forms
+To help me fill in my expense claim forms.
+I was bored having to copy and paste loads of postcodes into google maps so I instead wasted twice as much time making an app to do it for me.

 ## Note